 The tabby coat pattern is the most common coat pattern in the wild.
 The tiger is a striped tabby, the leopard is a spotted tabby, and the lion is a tabby agouti.
 It is also very common among domestic cats, particularly those of mixed breeds.
+We see tabby cats all around us, it's easy to forget just how special and fascinating this pattern really is.
+There's so much to say about it, we need an entire article!

 This pattern appears especially useful as camouflage for the different feline predators.
 Hiding behind the grass blades of the African savannah, or in the branches of a leafed tree, spots and stripes can make a cat virtually invisible to its prey.